PaperMC/Paper/CONTRIBUTING.md

 ## Frequently Asked Questions

-### I can't find the NMS file I need!

-By default, Paper (and upstream) only import files we make changes to.
-If you would like to make changes to a file that isn't present in `Paper-Server`'s source directory, you just need to add it to our import script ran during the patching process.

-1. Save (rebuild) any patches you are in the middle of working on!
-Their progress will be lost if you do not;
-1. Identify the name(s) of the file(s) you want to import.
-   - A complete list of all possible file names can be found at `./Paper-Server/.gradle/caches/paperweight/mc-dev-sources/net/minecraft/`.
-You might find [MappingViewer] useful if you need to translate between Mojang and Spigot mapped names.
-1. Open the file at `./build-data/dev-imports.txt` and add the name of your file to the script.
-Follow the instructions there;
-1. Re-patch the server `./gradlew applyPatches`;
-1. Edit away!

-> ❗ This change is temporary! **DO NOT COMMIT CHANGES TO THIS FILE!**
-> Once you have made your changes to the new file, and rebuilt patches, you may
-> undo your changes to `dev-imports.txt`.

-Any file modified in a patch file gets automatically imported, so you only need this temporarily to import it to create the first patch.

-To undo your changes to the file, type `git checkout build-data/dev-imports.txt`.

 ### My commit doesn't need a build, what do I do?

 Well, quite simple: You add `[ci skip]` to the start of your commit subject.